sanjay14073/fun_with_tf/README.md

    ```bash
    terraform init
    ```

-3. Choose a script from the repository based on your requirements.

-4. Run `terraform plan` to preview the changes and `terraform apply` to deploy.
+3. Run `terraform plan` to preview the changes and `terraform apply` to deploy.

 ---